A South Carolina Plantation Shows Us the Way Forward

 Ladies and gentlemen, this is how America acknowledges its history without erasing it and without shaming each other for it.
 Shame is useless.
 Empathy is useful.
 Maya Angelou reportedly once said, “Do the best you can until you know better.
 Then when you know better, do better.”
 The Charleston County Parks Department has done better with McLeod Plantation Historic Site.

 Erica Chatman is a freelance writer whose work often focuses on the art and culture she finds in various destinations.
-While she used to reside full-time in North Florida, she now travels the American southeast with her husband, whose profession requires full-time travel.
+While she used to reside full-time in North Florida, she now travels full-time, often spending six months or a year in a new place.
 Her unusual lifestyle is documented on her blog, MrsHomeFree.com.
-Her previous work has been featured on PassionPassport.com and GoWorldTravel.com.
+Her previous work has been featured on PassionPassport.com, GoWorldTravel.com, WorldFootprints.com and on BudgetTravel.com.